mafm/ledger.py/doc/Ledger.md

 ## Debits and Credits

-[Ledger](http://www.ledger-cli.org/) checks that transactions balance by making sure that all the amounts posted in a transaction add up to zero.
-This means that you need to use negative amounts in places where you would normally expect to see positive amounts.
-For example, the transaction below tells [ledger](http://www.ledger-cli.org/) to *decrease* the amount in the ```Liabilities:MasterCard``` account by $10, to offset the $10 increase in the expense account.
+[Ledger](http://www.ledger-cli.org/) checks that transactions balance by making sure that the amounts posted in a transaction add up to zero.
+This means that you need to use negative amounts in places where you would expect to use positive amounts.
+For example, the transaction below tells [ledger](http://www.ledger-cli.org/) to *decrease* the amount in the ```Liabilities:MasterCard``` account by $10, to offset a $10 increase in the expense account.

 ```
 2006/10/15 Exxon
       Expenses:Auto:Gas        $10.00
       Liabilities:MasterCard  -$10.00
 ```
-In reality (or at least the usual book-keeping conventions) an increase in a liability should balance an equal increase in an expense account.
+In reality (or at least the normal book-keeping conventions) an increase in a liability should balance an equal increase in an expense account.
 [Describing transactions in terms of debits and credits] (http://en.wikipedia.org/wiki/Debits_and_credits) is pointlessly complicated, but [ledger](http://www.ledger-cli.org/)'s alternative (making the user manually negate amounts for income,